Can Australian Shepherds Live Outside? (Answered!)

 Even if an Australian Shepherd looks like they are having a good time playing outside in the snow, that doesn’t mean they aren’t feeling the cold.
 Dogs can tolerate colder temperatures than humans can, but only to a point.
 Make sure to keep an eye on your Aussie when it’s cold outside and bring them inside if they start showing signs of being cold.

 Additionally, make sure that your Australian Shepherd has plenty of water and shade available when it is outdoors in hot weather.
 A nice blanket inside the dog house goes a long way.
-Just overall, if you are not able to keep your Aussie indoors, make sure it has a decent place outside.
+Overall, if you are not able to keep your Aussie indoors, make sure it has a decent place outside.

 If you are not sure if it’s too cold or too hot for your Australian Shepherd, I would suggest you consult with a veterinarian.
 Humans have different toleration to cold or heat, so whatever might be too cold or too hot for you, the Aussie might not feel the same.